Residual Speaker Representation for One-Shot Voice Conversion: Experiments

 \subsection{Voice Control}

-For the voice control, we attempted to control tokens at each layer while keeping the other layers fixed when synthesizing speech, and invited participants to describe their perceptions.
-Our audio samples are publicly available.\textsuperscript{1}
+For voice control, we attempted to control tokens at each layer while keeping the other layers fixed when synthesizing speech.
+Our audio samples are publicly available\textsuperscript{1}.

-Figure \ref{fig:layer-replacement} displays the mel-spectrogram of the converted speech when each layer's tokens of the source speaker (male) are individually replaced with corresponding layer tokens of the target speaker (female).
-We observe that the impact of the first layer mainly affects the format, making the voice conversion from a deep tone to a clearer one, yet still retaining a male quality.
-Changes in the second layer result in the voice transforming from male to a female voice similar to the target.
-Alterations in the third and fourth layers only subtle variations in brightness and age were observed, with participants still perceiving the voice as belonging to the same speaker.
+Figure \ref{fig:layer-replacement} displays the mel-spectrogram of the converted audio when each layer's tokens of the source speaker (male) are individually replaced with corresponding layer tokens of the target speaker (female).

+Participants easily discerned differences in the converted audio compared to the source audio when tokens in the first or second layers were replaced.
+For the third layer, participants perceived distinctions from the source audio but considered it to originate from the same speaker.
+When replacing tokens in the fourth layer alone, only a small portion of native speakers could detect the differences.

-As ablation, we computed the mean standard deviation across dimensions for each layer of RSM in P01 and P02, and the results are presented in Table \ref{tab:std}.
+We quantitatively and qualitatively analyzed the codebook.
+We computed the mean of standard deviation across dimensions for each layer in P01 and P02, which reflects the amount of information in the codebook, and the results are presented in Table \ref{tab:std}.
 The standard deviation decreases layer by layer, which can be attributed to the continuous reduction of remaining information.
+Figure \ref{fig:codebook} illustrates the visualization of P01 and P02, revealing noticeable stripes in the fourth layer of P01, absent in P02 as it serves as an ablation experiment.
+This observation further confirms the continuous reduction of residual information, indicating a weaker impact of the fourth-layer codebook on the final synthesized speech.